Using GA4 for the first time? Find out how to set up and navigate Google Analytics 4 (GA4).

 Although you can’t see this in the demo site for GA4 because it doesn’t give us permission to edit it, in your own GA4 properties you should have the ability to customise any of the reports in the Reports section.

-This report shows you what’s happening on a GA4 property in real-time.
+As the name suggests, this report shows you what’s happening on a GA4 property in real-time.
 This includes valuable information, not only about geographical location or channels by which people enter your site, but also:

 - Audience segments